-The PowerPAD package (PWP) delivers a level of thermal performance that was previously achievable only in TO-220-type packages.
-Thermal impedances of less than 35°C/W are readily realized in multilayer PCB applications.
-This allows the TPA0103 to operate at full power at ambient temperature of up to 85°C.
+The PowerPAD package[†] (PWP) delivers a level of thermal performance that was previously achievable only in TO-220-type packages.
+Thermal impedances of approximately 35°C/W are readily realized in multilayer PCB applications.
+This allows the TPA0202 to operate at full power into 3- Ω loads at ambient temperature of up to 85°C with 300 CFM of forced-air cooling.
+Into 8- Ω loads, the operating ambient temperature increases to 100°C.